Menu

 Conquer the world's most dangerous road on this 175km extreme bike trip from Killar to Kishtwar via the infamous Cliffhanger route.
 This 3-day solo motorcycle journey tests your limits with 1,000-foot sheer drops into the Chenab River gorge, featuring raw dirt trails and the scenic Paddar Valley.
-Strictly for highly experienced riders only, best attempted between June and October with a fuel budget of ₹500.
+Recent unseasonal snowfall in the Paddar Valley and a bridge collapse in the broader Chamba district have made conditions exceptionally challenging and risky.
+Additionally, from May 21-30, 2026, the Salal Dam silt flushing will raise Chenab River water levels by 2-3 meters, restricting movement along riverbanks.
+Current forecasts also indicate ongoing rain, thunderstorms, gusty winds, and potential light snowfall in higher reaches of Himachal Pradesh and Jammu & Kashmir from May 19-24, 2026.
+Strictly for highly experienced riders only, this route is best attempted between June and October, and current conditions (May 2026) are outside this recommended window, with an updated fuel budget of β‚Ή509.

 Fuel up your bike at Killar.
 Stock up on essential supplies and water as resources are scarce ahead.